 The mythological Greek hero Orion is the eponym of the constellation Orion, shown here, and thus indirectly of the Orion spacecraft.[1]

-An eponym is a person, a place, or a thing after whom or which someone or something is, or is believed to be, named.
-The adjectives which are derived from the word eponym include eponymous and eponymic.
+An eponym is a person, a place, or a thing after whom or for which someone or something is, or is believed to be, named.
+Adjectives derived from the word eponym include eponymous and eponymic.
+Eponyms are commonly used for time periods, places, innovations, biological nomenclature, astronomical objects, works of art and media, and tribal names.
+Various orthographic conventions are used for eponyms.

 Usage of the word

+Adjectives derived from the word eponym include eponymous and eponymic.
 When Henry Ford is referred to as "the eponymous founder of the Ford Motor Company", his surname "Ford" and the name of the motor company have an eponymous relationship.
 The word "eponym" can also refer to the title character of a fictional work (such as Rocky Balboa of the Rocky film series), as well as to self-titled works named after their creators (such as the album The Doors by the band the Doors).

 Walt Disney created the eponymous Walt Disney Company, with his name similarly extended to theme parks such as Walt Disney World.[4][5][6][7]
-Medical eponymous terms are often called medical eponyms although that usage is deprecable.
+Medical eponymous terms are often called medical eponyms, although that usage is deprecable.[citation needed]

 History